ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 Type: Maintenance

-- wAdded to issues and PRs when a change is for repository maintenance, such as CI or linter changes.
+- Added to issues and PRs when a change is for repository maintenance, such as CI or linter changes.

 Type: Question